micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ### Getting the thread stack

-The thread stack is a separate object, managing the thread stack; the stack storage itself is not included in this object, but only a pointer to it is available.
+The `thread::stack` is a separate object, managing the thread stack; the stack storage itself is not included in this object, but only a pointer to it is available.

 The APIs is simple: